Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Numerical Methods and Analysis

 \subsubsection{An Artificial Neural Network Approach to Small Field Models}

-While the computational time required to calculate and retrieve one model's observables is limited, it is nonetheless long enough to preclude incorporation into an MCMC engine and efficiently retrieving the posterior likelihood for a class of models. \\ In previous works we studied small-field models of a sixth degree polynomial given by:
+While the computational time required to calculate and retrieve the observables for one model is limited, it is nonetheless long enough to preclude incorporation into an MCMC engine and efficiently retrieving the posterior likelihood for a class of models. \\ In previous works we studied small-field models of a sixth degree polynomial given by:

 where the constraints of a fixed tensor-to-scalar ratio $r$, inflaton field excursion $\Delta\phi=1$ and efolding number $N=60$, leave three free parameters that fully define the model.
 The process of assigning likelihoods to models, is well documented in \cite{Wolfson:2016vyx,Wolfson:2018lel}.
 However, the process was long and required assumptions like a negligible paired covariance between cosmological observables.
 This in addition to resorting to trial and error made finding candidates extremely time consuming.
-In the future using a normalizing flow pipeline approach such as in \cite{Makinen:2021nly} may simplify the process.\\
+In the future using a normalizing flow pipeline approach such as in \cite{Makinen:2021nly} may simplify the process.\\ \\ In this section, we aim to retrieve a correlation term between the potential shape and the scalar index.
+Specifically, we aim to find a function $\mathcal{F}$, such that for a potential of the form in \eqref{eq:6models}, $\mathcal{F}\left(a_1,a_2,a_3,a_4\right)=n_s$, consistently, up to $\sim0.1\%$ discrepancy.
+Finding such an expression, if simple enough, may re-enable the heuristic approach of small-field model-building.
+Additionally it will allow for sampling over potential coefficients, instead of sampling from the PPS observables, in a Bayesian analysis.
+Thus, the idea is, if we can find such a function for the types of models we look at, there is a possibility of finding a generalized correlation function.
+Conversely, failing to find such a function in these models indicates that in the functional space we probed, there is no good candidate.
+Thus, no good candidate for a {\textit{simple}} generalization exists, within this functional space. \\

-In these models, asymmetry in $n_s$ between analytical approximations and numerical results were found at a level upwards of $1\%$.
-Therefore we try to retrieve an analytical approximation to $n_s$ by two methods: (1) Using multinomial fitting to recover a functional relation between coefficients and observables; And (2) using Artificial Neural Networks (ANNs) to look for patterns that correlate the models to results swiftly and accurately.\\ Using the multinomial approach, attempting to fit $\sim170,000$ simulated potentials with multinomials of up to $20^{\mathrm{th}}$ degree, where a multinomial is an analytical multivariate function that can be written as:
+In the models in \eqref{eq:6models}, asymmetry in $n_s$ between analytical approximations and numerical results were found at a level upwards of $1\%$.
+Therefore we try to retrieve an analytical approximation $\mathcal{F}\left(a_1,a_2,a_3,a_4\right)=n_s$ by two methods: (1) Using multinomial fitting to recover a functional relation between coefficients and observables; And (2) using Artificial Neural Networks (ANNs) to look for patterns that correlate the models to their $n_s$ results swiftly and accurately.\\ Using the multinomial approach, we try to fit $\sim170,000$ simulated potentials with multinomials of up to $20^{\mathrm{th}}$ degree.
+We define a multinomial as an analytical multivariate function that can be written as: